digime/digime-sdk-nodejs-example/README.md

 3. Run `npm install` in your terminal

-4. Open the `index.js` file in your favourite code editor, and replace/adjust the placeholders we populated the `APP` variable with the information you received from digi.me.
+4. Open the `index.js` file in your favourite code editor, and replace or adjust environment variable with values you received from digi.me (described in code comments as well).

 5. Run `npm start` in your terminal